Magical Girl Friendship Squad: Reception

 The series received mostly positive critical reception.
 Complex called the series a cross between Sailor Moon and Broad City, and commented on the "satirical diatribes on internet outrage culture and celebrity."
 By contrast, The A.V.
 Club was more critical.
 They stated that the series spins touted aspects of millennial culture with "anime-inspired lore and imagery," even as it relies on some tropes, and praised the charm of cast, along with the "faintest promise of adventure."
 However, they stated that the show functions best when lingering "on the show's core friendship," while it does not, in the end, become an animation which is "something special."
 This contrasted with the assessment by CBR.
 Their reviewer said that the series shows "plenty of promise," praised the "distinct art style," saying it feels like a "webcomic come to life," with occasional stiff (and jerky) movement.
-Even so, they argued that the vocal talents of Brunson and Akana, complement each other well in this comedic series which has a "mature sense of humor, drug use and language."
+Even so, they argued that the vocal talents of Brunson and Akana complement each other well in this comedic series which has a "mature sense of humor, drug use and language."

 Charles Pulliam-Moore of Gizmodo reviewed the series much more positively.
-He wrote that the series is "equal parts Broad City and Sailor Moon," presenting the heroines (Alex and Daisy) as an unlikely and mismatched duo, even having similar influences to Craig of the Creek or She-Ra and the Princesses of Power, even though it has a different audience.
+He wrote that the series is "equal parts Broad City and Sailor Moon," presenting Alex and Daisy as an unlikely and mismatched duo, even having similar influences to Craig of the Creek or She-Ra and the Princesses of Power, even though it has a different audience.
 He also writes that the show is adult not because of its "mature content" or humor, but rather because the story's protagonists see their adventures as a way to escape the stress of everyday life, "not just a responsibility they were fated to take up."
 He concludes by saying that the series makes clear that Alex and Daisy always have a connection to their normal lives where problems await them, with the idea that being an adult is the "singularly most soul-draining thing" that people have to do, something the viewers will have to confront eventually.